The story behind finding a story: Philip Bloom in Brussels

 One man crew of four

-With a one-man crew of four: Philip Bloom, James Miller, Ronald Vonk and me, we set out from the Bloom Hotel, yes that is its real name, to find the perfect Brussels story.
-It turned out to be a fun day, good company, nice food, and some very silly jokes.
-I think Philip was stationed here for Sky news in the past and knew the city centre, operating as our tour guide with a non-stop stream of puns and jokes.
+With a one-man crew of four: Philip Bloom, James Miller, Ronald Vonk and me, we set out from the Bloom Hotel to find the perfect Brussels story.
+It turned out to be a fun day, good company, nice food and some very silly jokes.
+If I’m not mistaken, Philip was stationed here for Sky news in the past and knew the city centre, operating as our tour guide with a non-stop stream of puns and jokes.

-It must have seemed like I was shooting all the time but in the end, I had only about 46 minutes of raw footage, which, for such a long day isn’t a lot, especially not if you know how much Philip actually talks and you never know when the funny jokes come 🙂
+It was a pretty long day, but even with all the almost endless entertainment only ended up with about 46 minutes of raw footage, which, for such a long day is not that bad, especially not if you know how much Philip actually talks and you never know when the jokes come 🙂

 Shooting the unexpected